jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.Algorithms.UInt32AlgorithmsExtensions.CountBitsSet(thisuint).md

 ### Remarks

-This is a reader-friendly alias for[PopCount(this uint)](Jcd.BitManipulation.Algorithms.UInt32AlgorithmsExtensions.PopCount(thisuint).md 'Jcd.BitManipulation.Algorithms.UInt32AlgorithmsExtensions.PopCount(this uint)').
+This is a reader-friendly alias for [PopCount(this uint)](Jcd.BitManipulation.Algorithms.UInt32AlgorithmsExtensions.PopCount(thisuint).md 'Jcd.BitManipulation.Algorithms.UInt32AlgorithmsExtensions.PopCount(this uint)').